joeftiger/go-qt/README.md

 Say you want to only store vectors of dimension 3 with no associated values.
 Also, let the entries of the vectors be of type `float32`.

 Then, you pass the type and a comparison function, which compares your item.
-Here, we're going to use the provided `compare_ordered()` function, which can compare `Integers` and `Floats` and `~string`.
+Here, we're going to use the provided `CompareOrdered()` function, which can compare `Integers` and `Floats` and `~string`.
 (See <https://golang.org/x/exp/constraints> for more information)

 ```go
 tree := NewQTree[[]float32](dim, CompareOrdered[float32])